GitbookIO/integrations/.changeset/fresh-guests-sit.md

 ---
 '@gitbook/integration-va-auth0': patch
-'@gitbook/integration-va-okta': patch
 ---

-Add and enforce HTTPS for domains in VA configurations
+Add and enforce HTTPS for domains in VA configuration of Auth0